Becoming a parent is a major commitment in life. it is a perfect time to become an educated consumer and make informed choices.

 Optimal health at any time during your life involves a healthy diet and the proper amount of exercise.
 Ideally, you should be in good physical shape and follow a regular exercise regimen before you conceive.
 If you are not used to being active, you should start an exercise program gradually.

-Tobacco, alcohol, and recreational (illegal) drug use is addictive and can harm you and your baby that can last a lifetime, and even result in death.
+Tobacco, alcohol, and recreational (illegal) drug use is addictive and can harm you and your baby can last a lifetime, and even result in death.
 They can have detrimental effects on organ formation, causing damage.
 The misuse of prescription medication can also harm the fetus.
 For the sake of your own health and that of your baby, now is a good time to cut back on smoking and alcohol and quit all recreational drugs.
 It takes time and patience to quit a habit, especially if you have had that particular habit for a long time.
 Ask your healthcare provider to suggest ways to get through the withdrawal state or quitting and to refer you to support groups.
 Your decision to quit may be one of the hardest things you have ever done, but it will be one of the most worthwhile.

 Does your home or work environment impose any hazards?
 If you are trying to conceive, it is a good idea to look closely at your workplace and surroundings.
 Are you exposed to toxic substances, chemicals, or radiation?
 Discuss your level of exposure to specific substances with your employee health division, personnel office, or union representative.

 Exposure to lead or certain solvents, pesticides, or other chemicals can reduce your partner’s fertility by killing or damaging sperm.
 Unlike women, who are born with a complete supply of eggs for their entire lifespan, men make new sperm on a daily basis for most of their lives.
-Unless the damage to a man’s reproductive system is very serious, he will probably be able to make healthy sperm against a short time span after his exposure to the harmful material stops.
+Unless the damage to a man’s reproductive system is very serious, he will probably be able to make healthy sperm in a short time span after his exposure to the harmful material stops.

 Healthy lifestyle choices during pregnancy are essential.
 Your health care provider will likely discuss the importance of a healthy diet, regular physical activity, and keeping stress under control.
 If you’re underweight or overweight, your health care provider may recommend addressing your weight before you conceive.